Which Of Your Internet Boyfriends Should Play Elvis In A New Biopic?

 Austin Butler

 This seems the most unlikely choice.
 He's got the dark hair, but otherwise the aesthetics are all wrong.
-Elvis is all pout and baby face — he was thicc.
+Elvis is all pout and baby face.
 Butler's cheekbone game is too strong.
 Although, in fairness, there is nothing Hollywood loves more than a good physical transformation for a role — just ask Gary Oldman.

 Ansel Elgort